Introduction to Begleri

 - Floor plane: The begleri is played horizontally, in the left/ right/ forward/ backward plane--the plane of the floor.

 Because begleri is played in different planes, common terms like clockwise and counter-clockwise can create confusion about the direction of movement.
 Plain language such as upward/ downward work fine for most swinging/ flipping movements, but rolls are a special case because at any given moment, the two beads are travelling in opposite directions.
+In addition, the plane of rotation affects the perceived direction of the beads.
 Therefore, the terms inside and outside are more suitable:

 - Inside roll/ movement: The direction of movement when the bead is farthest away from the body is upwards, towards the head/ body/ thumb.